xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 * Introduced further capabilities to current Mark as Passed/Failed feature.
 Read more: [Override Test Results status](/katalon-analytics/docs/kt-change-result-pass-fail.html)

-* Test Run report revamp
+* Improved Test Run report with new stacked bar chart

 * Introduced TestCloud as a test environment to schedule a Test Run (for beta users only)